BrentLab/TFPertRespExplainer/README.md

 # Perturbation Response Modeling

+The ability to predict which genes will respond to perturbation of a TF's activity serves as a benchmark for our systems-level understanding of transcriptional regulatory networks.
+This repo uses machine learning models to predict each gene's responsiveness to a TF perturbation using genomic data from the unperturbed cells, and explains which genomic factors determine the model predictions.

 ## Installation

 Use `miniconda` to manage packages.
 If on SLURM cluster, use `module load miniconda3`; otherwise, install and configure your own conda manager.